 4. Understand Your Learning Style:

-• Visual Learners: Use diagrams, charts, or videos to visualise concepts.
+• Visual Learners: Use diagrams, charts, or videos to visualize concepts.

 • Auditory Learners: Record lectures or your own notes to listen to them again.